 Field Day took place on Saturday and Sunday of the last full weekend in June.
 I had volunteered to work that day, as I had the previous Saturday, but still planned on getting on the air after work and then again on Sunday .
 I only made 318 contacts during Field Day despite good openings on 10 and 15 meters Sunday.
 However, by the end of the month only about 20% of those I worked during Field Day had confirmed via LoTW.
 It was a huge disappointment and I didn’t feel so bad for not putting in more time.
 The last week of June got a little slow on FT8 and it seemed I’d worked everyone I could for points.
 I worked all day at my job on Saturday, June 30th, so I wasn’t able to make any points on the last day of the month.

 Despite missing three Saturdays in June, I was still in 5th place overall and had stretched my lead over N3QE to over 500 points.
 What happened to Tim?
 I hadn’t seen him on the air in quite a while and was a bit concerned.
 I was less than 200 points behind NF3R in fourth place.
-For the month of June, I placed sixth, but actually had the third best score among grid chasers behind only overall leaders K3WW and S52D.
+For the month of June, I placed 15th, but actually had the fourth best score among grid chasers behind KJ3L and overall leaders K3WW and S52D.
 There were three World Cup special event stations in the top five for the month.
 I felt pretty good about my June performance considering how much seat time I had missed.
 At the half way point in the Chase, I was doing much better than I had ever thought I could.
 Six more months to go.
-I’m looking forward to it.
+I was looking forward to it.
 Should be interesting.